Guidance for parents regarding the COVID-19 vaccination programme for 12-15 year olds

-Our school nurses team is currently receiving lots of parent queries surrounding the roll out of the COVID-19 single dose vaccine for children and young people aged 12-15.
-The following guidance for parents provides answers to the most frequently ask questions about the COVID-19 vaccination programme for 12-15 year old children.
+The following guidance for parents provides answers to the most frequently asked questions about the COVID-19 vaccination programme for 12-15 year old children.

 See full information below or select to download PDF.